 IMLRS 2024 – Azores, Portugal: A Perspective by Carol Arcus

 Attendees of IMLRS2024 found themselves in a delightful semi-tropical setting, with a perfect temperature range of 19-23C.
-It was an intense 2 days, with talk ranging from the inevitable “AI in the classroom” to a intense deconstruction of media reportage in the first few days of the Israel-Hamas war (Evanna Ratner).
+It was an intense 2 days, with talk ranging from the inevitable “AI in the classroom” to a robust deconstruction of media reportage in the first few days of the Israel-Hamas war (Evanna Ratner).

 I begin here with a collage of images representing the IMLRS experience, July 27-28 2024.
 Ponta Delgada, San Miguel, Azores, Portugal.
+This is followed by summaries and critical inquiry into the presentations I attended.

 *